dotnet/docs-maui/docs/user-interface/controls/map.md

 #### Specify the WRITE_EXTERNAL_STORAGE permission

-If your app targets API 22 or lower, it may be necessary to add the `WRITE_EXTERNAL_STORAGE` permission to the manifest, as a child of the `<manifest>` element:
+If your app targets API 22 or lower, it will be necessary to add the `WRITE_EXTERNAL_STORAGE` permission to the manifest, as a child of the `<manifest>` element:

 ```xml
 <uses-permission android:name="android.permission.WRITE_EXTERNAL_STORAGE" />